Breakfast Casserole with Bacon and Potatoes

 - Heat a large sauté pan on the stove.
 You can spray lightly with cooking spray/olive oil but do not pour oil into the pan!

 - Add the bacon directly to the hot pan.
-Cook for 5 minutes, then flip and cook for an additional 5 minutes.
+Cook the bacon for 5 minutes, then flip and cook for an additional 5 minutes.
 You may need to do this in 2 different sets if your pan is not large enough.

-- Bake at 400 degrees for 25-30 minutes or until the eggs are completely set in the center.
+- Bake at 400 degrees F for 25-30 minutes or until the eggs are completely set in the center.

 This was fantastic!
 Easy to prepare and perfect for weekly meal prep breakfast!
 Followed the recipe exactly but adding fresh chives on top!
 Love the easy hash brown addition instead of grating potato’s!
 Will make again!!!